apache/incubator-seata/README.md

 ### Distributed Transaction Problem in Microservices

-Let's image a traditional monolithic application.
+Let's imagine a traditional monolithic application.
 Its business is built up with 3 modules.
 They use a single local data source.

-Naturally, data consistency will be guaranteed by local transaction.
+Naturally, data consistency will be guaranteed by the local transaction.

 ![Monolithic App](https://cdn.nlark.com/lark/0/2018/png/18862/1545296770244-4cedf37e-9dc6-4fc0-a97f-f4240b9d8640.png)

-Thing changed in microservices architecture.
-The 3 modules mentioned are designed to be 3 services on top of 3 different data sources ([Pattern: Database per service](http://microservices.io/patterns/data/database-per-service.html)).
-Data consistency within every single service is naturally guaranteed by local transaction.
+Things have changed in microservices architecture.
+The 3 modules mentioned above are designed to be 3 services on top of 3 different data sources ([Pattern: Database per service](http://microservices.io/patterns/data/database-per-service.html)).
+Data consistency within every single service is naturally guaranteed by the local transaction.

 **But how about the whole business logic scope?**